Printing in the BCRC

-The BCRC has a black/white printer "provizonta" and a new printer "ronkonta" that can be used when provizonta is busy or unavailable..
-There is a poster printer "farbonta" an HP Designjet 4000ps that can print on 36" or 42" roll paper.
-We no longer support a color printer -- sorry about that.
+The BCRC has a black/white printer "provizonta" and a new printer "ronkonta" that can be used when provizonta is busy or unavailable.
+There is a poster printer "farbonta" an HP Designjet 4000ps that can print (in CMYK color) on 36" or 42" roll paper for which we charge $3/sq ft.

 Before using the poster printer in the BCRC, you should make arrangements for billing.
 Bring a speedtype number with you when you come to print your poster.

 The BCRC computers are set up to print to provizonta, ronkonta, and farbonta as a user which isn't authorized to do printing.
 When you print, most applications will prompt you to enter a username and password.
 (An exception is Illustrator, which puts the job in the queue and you then need to select the job in the queue and click "Resume" upon which point the printing system will ask you to authenticate).

 After you have submitted some jobs, you can visit the print release page, select your jobs, and release them to the printer.
 It is at this point that the system will check to see how many free pages you've printed and enforce the quota.
 The quota is currently set to 300 pages.
 If you need to print more than 300 pages, firstname.lastname@example.org and explain the reason.

 - While printing, select "Edit Printer list" from the list of available printers.
 This will open the Printer Setup Utility (in 10.5 this is the "Print & Fax" System Preference Pane, in previous versions, it is a stand-alone application in the Utilities folder).